USFWS/ak-dm-guide/appendix/glossary.md

 **Project**: a discrete effort on a particular topic with defined objectives or goals.

-**Project Management**: the practice of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time.&#x20;
+**Project Management**: the practice of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time.

 **Quality Assurance**: preventing errors.
 The maintenance of a desired level of quality in a product, by means of attention to every stage of the process of acquisition, manipulation, and use

 **Quality Control**: identifying and correcting errors.
 Process of review to reduce or eliminate errors made during data acquisition and manipulation.

 **Reproducible** (analyses, workflow, or research): structuring activities so that a product (e.g., a data set, analysis result, or report) can be repeated and the same results achieved.
 Replication could be achieved by either the same person or team that created the original product or a different team.
-Documentation and scripted work flows play a key role in reproducibility.  &#x20;
+Documentation and scripted work flows play a key role in reproducibility.

 **Tidy Data**: standard way of relating the structure of a dataset to its meaning.
 Specifically, each row represents an observation and each column represents a variable recorded on an observation.

 **Working Folder**: a file structure used by an individual, or a group in collaboration, to store data resources under production during the course of a project’s implementation.
-Contrast with archive folder.\
+Contrast with archive folder.